Please scroll down for the catalogue, but please be sure to read the below carefully first!

 An early yellow-fleshed heritage apple from Sweden.
 Crisp and acidic.
 Dual purpose but not a keeper.

 An American variety first recorded in New York State in the late 18th century.
 The fruit is medium-sized, red-striped, with a sweet, vinous flavour.
 It stores well into winter, retaining its juicy texture.
 Though less widely grown today, it was once an important orchard apple.
+Partially self-fertile.

 Raised in Berkshire in the early 20th century, Winston is a late keeper of great quality.
 The fruit is small to medium, red-flushed, with firm, sweet flesh.
 It stores exceptionally well, often into April, and retains flavour.
 A practical and delicious choice for the long winter months.
+Partially self-fertile.

 Cookers